 Equity crowdfunding offers investors the chance to back new private companies by buying their shares online and thereby funding them.
 These shares are illiquid, as there is no marketplace for them until the companies are purchased or go public.
 So, it is important to do your research before you invest.

-Compiled by Rob Murray Brown in conjunction with SyndicateRoom, The Due Diligence Guide for Investors helps you cover due diligence checks; what to look for and what to avoid.
-Read the excerpt below or scroll to the bottom of the page to register and receive the full guide for free.
+Compiled by Rob Murray Brown in conjunction with SyndicateRoom, The Due Diligence Guide for Investors helps you uncover what to look for and what to avoid.

 Compiled by Rob Murray Brown